billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 Wordpress has dominated the CMS market for a long time.
 But with advancements in Javascript, I feel Wordpress is due for some competition.
 I also feel Gatsby is a superior platform in many ways.
 [Gatsby Starters](https://www.gatsbyjs.org/starters/?v=2)

 ### WHY SHOULD I USE A SEPERATE CMS?
-Contenful is a good CMS option since it allows for user-managed content from a distributed network.
-When you rely on one platform for both page creation and content management, ala Wordpress, you're locking yourself into that platform.
-Switching now becomes an arduous process of migrating your data to a new platform if you ever decide to change.
-Keeping your content in the cloud means you never have to worry about it.
+Contenful allows for user-managed content on a distributed, CDN network.
+(This means content can be delivered to the user on the closest edge to him).
+Contentful lets you model your data based on the type of data - images, text etc. Contentful is not associated with any one website builder tool so makes switching between them easy since you won't have to migrate your data.
 [Contentful](https://contentful.com)

 ### WHAT ABOUT PERFORMANCE?
 According to benchmark testing, Gatsby outperforms Wordpress and other platforms when page load times were compared.